aligungr/UERANSIM/README.md

 All source code and related files including documentation and wiki pages are dual licensed with [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and a commercial license.

-Commercial usage of UERANSIM is **not** permitted with the GPL-3.0.
+Closed-source commercial usage of UERANSIM is **not** permitted with the GPL-3.0.
 If that license is not compatable with your use case, please contact [ueransim@gmail.com](mailto:ueransim@gmail.com) to buy a commercial license.